Compare plans fitting your coverage needs

 I-765 Form

 This is the main application for employment authorization to be submitted to USCIS; depending on your school’s policy, your international student advisor may be able to assist you with this application, or they may provide you with detailed instructions but expect you to fill it out on your own.
 You can also download the instructions from the USCIS site to double-check all of the information and processing tips you receive from your school.
 Regardless of your advisor’s involvement, it’s important to know that the I-765 is your responsibility and you are in charge of making sure the information on it is correct and accurate.
 The I-765 can now also be completed online, but check with your international student advisor to know the best way to do this.
-Even though you can complete the OPT application online, you still have to meet with your advisor in order to obtain your OPT I-20 and get advisor approval for the work authorization application.
+Even though you can complete the I-765 form online, you still have to meet with your advisor in order to obtain your OPT I-20 and get advisor approval for the work authorization application.

 number 2